Greg Stewart (footballer): Mumbai City

 In July 2022, Indian Super League club Mumbai City announced the arrival of Stewart on a two-year deal.
 On 18 August, he scored a penalty on his debut for the club against Indian Navy in the Durand Cup, which ended in a 4–1 win.
 Stewart scored a hat-trick in the Durand Cup quarter-finals against Chennaiyin.
 He also featured in group stage games of the club in 2023–24 AFC Champions League.
 On 10 January 2024, Mumbai City announced that they and Stewart had agreed to mutually part ways.

 Kilmarnock return

 On 18 January 2024, Stewart returned to Scotland and signed with former club Kilmarnock, playing under Derek McInnes, his former manager at Aberdeen.

 Mohun Bagan Super Giant

 Stewart joined another Indian Super League club, Mohun Bagan, on 19 July 2024 on a one-year contract.
 On 7 March 2025, Mohun Bagan lifted the ISL League Shield as regular season champions, with Stewart scoring at the end of the victory over Goa in the final game of the season.
 On 12 April, Stewart and Mohun Bagan won the 2025 Indian Super League final against Bengaluru, with Stewart coming on as a substitute.

+Cove Rangers

+After his release from Mohun Bagan, Stewart remained a free agent until late-November 2025.
+On 29 November, Scottish League One club Cove Rangers announced his signing on a short-team contract valid until January 2026.

+Coaching career

+Cove Rangers (coaching spell)

+After retiring in 2026, in August 2026 Stewart returned to Cove Rangers as the new assistant manager under Stewart's former manager Paul Hartley.